On left braces in which every subbrace is an ideal: Dedekind left braces

+Extraspecial left braces form a subfamily of important families of braces with a great impact on the structural theory of braces and solutions of the Yang-Baxter equation.
+That is the case of almost polycyclic braces and supersoluble braces (see, respectively, \cite{BallesterEstebanFerraraPerezCTrombetti-polycyclicbraces} and~\cite{BallesterEstebanFerraraPerezCTrombetti24}).

 \begin{nota} Let $E$ be an extraspecial brace such that $(E,+)$ is an elementary abelian $p$-group, for some $p$ prime.
-Observe that the element $c \in \zeta(A)$ satisfies $C:= \langle c\rangle_+$ is an abelian ideal which is isomorphic to a cyclic group of order~$p$.
+For every element $c \in \zeta(E)$, the additive subgroup $C:= \langle c\rangle_+$ is an abelian ideal which is isomorphic to a cyclic group of order~$p$.
 Then, $C$ can be embedded in the field of $p$-elements $\F_p$ as $kc \mapsto k$, for every $0 \leq k < p$.
 Moreover, $E/C$ can also be regarded as a vector space over the field $\F_p$. \emph{From now on $\F_p$ denotes the field of $p$-elements with $p$ a prime}. \end{nota}

 \begin{nota} If $E$ is an extraspecial left brace, $E \neq \Soc(E)$, and then $\Soc_2(E) = E$, since $a \ast b \in \langle c \rangle_+ \leq \Soc(E)$ for every $a,b\in E$.
 Thus, $E\ast E = \langle c \rangle_+$.
 Moreover, if $E$ is strong extraspecial, $\zeta(E) = \Soc(E)$, as $a \notin \zeta(E)$ implies that $a \ast a \neq 0$.
 Therefore, $\Ann_E(\Soc(E)) = E$. \end{nota}